 Given the unique structure of the System, managing reputational risk is the direct responsibility of each System entity.
-(See "Structural Risk Management" on page 14 of this Quarterly Information Statement for a discussion on the structure of the System).
+(See "Structural Risk Management" on pages 14 and 15 of this Quarterly Information Statement for a discussion on the structure of the System).